A new era for transparency

 - We have committed to receiving VMS data from any nation for free to process and publish on our public platform.

-Peru becomes the first nation to step forward
+Peru becomes the second nation to publish VMS in GFW

 A new norm